zephyrproject-rtos/zephyr/doc/guides/west/why.rst

 * Enforcement of modularization of the components
 * Out-of-tree development based on subsets of the supported boards and SoCs

-See :ref:`west-multi-repo` for a detailed explanation of west's handling of multiple repository management.
+See :ref:`west-basics` for information on how west workspaces manage multiple git repositories.

 .. _west-design-constraints: